azhx/blagoblag/content/blog/2017/sep/18/surviving-struts-cve.rst

 bastion server.
 EC2 instances have private IPs only, but can access the internet through a NAT gateway.
-The application uses an RDS PostgreSQL database, it has full disk encryption enabled, requires TLS for connections, and is accessibly exclusively via our security groups.
+The application uses an RDS PostgreSQL database, it has full disk encryption enabled, requires TLS for connections, and is accessible exclusively via our security groups.

 This is a pretty well put together infrastructure for a startup.
 And if the EC2 instances were running a vulnerable copy of Struts, it would be game over for